-A website does not in itself constitute an advertisement - but parts of the website which advertise your products or services do.
-You should ensure that any such adverts comply with Advertising Standards Authority regulations.
-(For further information see www.asa.org.uk) The basic rule is that adverts must be ‘legal, decent, honest and truthful’.
+A website does not in itself constitute an advertisement, but parts of the website that advertise your products or services do.
+You should ensure that any such adverts comply with Advertising Standards Authority (ASA) regulations.
+The basic rule is that adverts must be ‘legal, decent, honest and truthful’.

 Are there any restrictions on the content of my website?

-You must not use copyright material which you do not own - such as other people’s text and pictures - without permission (if you or your employees have not taken the photos or created the text or images appearing on your site then you do not own them unless the creator of such works has signed an agreement transferring ownership to you).
+You must not use copyright material that you do not own without permission.
+This includes other people’s text and pictures.
+If you or your employees have not taken the photos or created the text or images appearing on your website, you do not own them unless the creator has signed an agreement transferring ownership to you.

-Also linking to other web pages in a way which makes them appear to be part of your site or modifies their appearance could constitute 'passing off'.
+Linking to other web pages in a way that makes them appear to be part of your site or modifies their appearance could constitute as passing off.
 If you do want to link to another website, it is safest to ask permission from that website’s owner.